The Beautiful Part That Comes Before the Bad Part

 The sound does not work the way sound is supposed to work.

 When the crying is far away and faint, she is close to you.
-When it is loud and fills the air until you can feel it in your teeth, she is somewhere else entirely, working a different stretch of bank, moving away.
+When it is loud and fills the air until you feel it in your teeth, she is somewhere else entirely, working a different stretch of bank, moving away.

 When the wailing gets softer: she is walking toward you.